ideonate/cdsdashboards/docs/chapters/setup/tljh.rst

     sudo -E /opt/tljh/user/bin/python3 -m pip install dash

-The key package for the hub environment is cdsdashboards itself; for the user environment the crucial package is jhsingle-native-proxy as well as the 'presentation package' - Voila, which is a user-friendly and safe way to display Jupyter notebooks to non-technical users.
+The key package for the hub environment is cdsdashboards itself; for the user environment the crucial package is jhsingle-native-proxy as well as any 'presentation package' - Voila, which is a user-friendly and safe way to display Jupyter notebooks to non-technical users.

 Changes to jupyterhub_config.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~